-Rackets Cubed programme pilot a success
+Rackets Cubed programme pilot a great success

 At the end of 2019, the Imperial College Squash Club successfully piloted the Rackets Cubed programme.
 During the pilot, which lasted 6 weeks, children from disadvantaged backgrounds visited the College on a weekday afternoon, and were provided squash coaching, free STEM education and provisions of a healthy meal.